matsengrp/transport/analyses/README.md

 ### motif.py
-This script operates on the loneliness scores obtained in `replicates.py`, computing the mean annulus loneliness values used to estimate the breakpoint radius of a clusters.
+This script operates on the loneliness scores obtained in `replicates.py`, computing the mean annulus loneliness values used to estimate the breakpoint radius of a cluster.
 The result is a csv file (found at `output/csv/motif.csv`) containing mean annulus loneliness values (called `annulus_enrichment`s in the file) for each radius for each DN subject.